ChiaHan-1215/Normal_Urothelial_Project/short-read_RNA-seq/README.md

 - Code
-  following GTEx RNA-seq piepline: https://github.com/broadinstitute/gtex-pipeline/tree/master/rnaseq or searching CGR github to see if there are good built piepline STAR alignmetn
+  following GTEx RNA-seq piepline: https://github.com/broadinstitute/gtex-pipeline/tree/master/rnaseq or searching CGR github to see if there are good built piepline

+  Following CGR pipeline, do STAR indexing and alignment, the script name `star_index_and_align.md`

+  STAR alignmetn
   RSEM to generated TPM
   RseQC to QC